tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/opengauss.md

 <Content />

-Please follow the instructions below to successfully add and use openGauss databases in Tapdata Cloud.
+Please follow the instructions below to successfully add and use openGauss databases in TapData Cloud.

 ## Supported Versions